vlang-association/blog/content/blog/c-from-v-1.md

 Thus, we told the V compiler where to get the definitions and implementation of functions.

-Let's add a wrapper for our function, for more convenient use:
+Let us add a wrapper for our function, for more convenient use:

 **c_from_v/fib/fib.v**